itsrts/api-ext/readme.md

 # api-ext

-> An API framework in approach to build APIs with extensibility in mind
+> A framework to build APIs with modularity in mind

 The framework is powered by express underneath.
 It empowers module based programming in node.js and does a lot of heavy lifting by default.